Shading in Excel: How to Use Fill Colors, Patterns, and Conditional Formatting

 • Choose a background color, pattern color, and style.

-Conditional Formatting
+Dynamic Shading with Conditional Formatting

 Conditional Formatting allows you to apply automatic formatting to cells, such as color fills, icons, or data bars, only when certain conditions are met.